 Also sleeping under the castle is a statue of Holger Danske, or Holger the Dane.
 He was a mythical Danish king who rescued France, and who traveled back to Kronborg, fell into deep sleep and has been waiting until he is needed again by his homeland.
 He has been waiting for a long time that his beard has started growing along the underground passageways of the castle!

 The town of Helsingør is also nice to explore.
 It has a number of convents and churches, restaurants, wine and alcohol shops, and beautiful fishing villages.
 From there, one can take the ferry ride to Helsingborg, Sweden.
-This ferry is the busiest in the world, with 70 departures in each direction everyday! (https://en.wikipedia.org/wiki/Helsing%C3%B8r) It is cheap and tax-free to shop on board, so many Scandinavians take these ferry rides. 😉
+This ferry is the busiest in the world, with 70 departures in each direction everyday! (source: wikipedia).
+It is tax-free to shop on board, so many Scandinavians take these ferry rides. 😉

-I miss Denmark, and I miss my sisters. 🙂 Hope we can travel again together! ❤ This is all for now.
+I miss Denmark, and my sisters. 🙂 This is all for now.
 I’m pretty tired, done a lot this morning and the stress is slowly killing me.
-But I’m hopeful that the future will be better and that I’d land in a job I can be happy and proud about. 🙂 Yay!
-Cheers to that!
+But I’m hopeful that the future will be better and that I’d land a job I can be happy and proud about.
+Yay – cheers to that!